Bill Wood

 Synopsis: The gates of hell open to let out the ghosts of the dead.
 Chun Sing is visited by his deceased father, who tells the young man that his enemy is a priest who commands the dark forces of black magic.
 Luckily, Chun Sing gets help from a magic book, a group of friendly ghosts, and a house full of hookers.

 Read that synopsis again.
 If that doesn't do it for you, I should also mention that Dracula shows up.
-Makes a great double-bill with another Billy Chong kung-horror classic, Kung Fu Zombies.
+Makes a great double-bill with another Billy Chong kung-horror classic, Kung Fu Zombie.

 Shaolin vs. Lama (1983)